Nazar-Okruzhko/NinjaRipper-RIP-to-OBJ/README.md

 # Usage & Workarounds

-Drag and Drop Single/Multiple .RIP files into the tool, it will automatically generate the .OBJ files.
+Drag and Drop Single/Multiple RIP files into the tool, the tool should in the same directory as the ripped folder, it will automatically convert them into OBJ files.
+(Now with GLB support and textures.)

-The tool will automatically fix the vertically flipped UV map by itself.
+Exports with Blender 3.6.23 LTS, MTL header.

+The tool has option to either export the OBJ or GLB format.

+Remember to invert the Normals in Blender or in the image if model appears too dark, if the model has flipped UV Maps there is an option to un-flip them.

 Tested with NinjaRipper 1.7.1